emroller/CS225-Data-Structures/mp_mazes/story_data/jurassic-jungle-bunker.md

 You enter the bunker.
-Inside is Steve Jobs.
+Inside is a doorway leading to a brightly lit room

 # jurassic-lab
-You walk towards him.
+You walk towards the doorway.